-Undergraduate students have eight years (10 years for Aviation Technology program) from the time they enroll to complete the program requirements listed in the catalog in effect at the time of enrollment.
+Undergraduate students have eight years from the time they enroll to complete the program requirements listed in the catalog in effect at the time of enrollment.
 Students who do not graduate within eight years of initial enrollment can still graduate by completing the degree requirements of the catalog in effect at the time that they re-enter to complete their degree.